Can You Plant Peonies in the Spring?

 In early fall, it is time to cut back the plants.
-Removing the spent foliage in fall will help reduce pathogens that create infections and foliar diseases.
+Removing the spent flowers and foliage in fall will help reduce pathogens that create infections and foliar diseases.
 Removing vegetation will also help prevent pests from overwintering.

 To prune, use a sharp pair of shears, cut off all the growth at the soil level, and discard.

 In colder climates where the ground freezes, you may wonder if you should take any additional precautions.
 Peonies are incredibly cold-hardy and require 700 hours of chilling time to bloom the next year.
 Protecting those peonies may do more harm than good.

 If appropriately spaced during planting, Peony clumps will not need to be divided for 10-20 years.
 You can, however, separate them earlier if you want more plants.